Infinitifall/RegexFilterBot/README.md

 }
 ```

-Each guild's "filter" is stored as a key-value pair, where the key is the guild's id.
-The "filter" consists of:
+Each guild's "filter" is stored as a key-value pair, where the key is the guild's id and the value is the "filter" which contains:
 - `"whitelist"`: the whitelist filter, a list of regular expressions.
 - `"blacklist"`: the blacklist filter, a list of objects that each contain:
   - `"regex"`: a regular expression